 One of my intentions for 2019 is that this will be the year that I will figure out makeup.
+I have a confession to make.
+I suck at makeup.
+Always did.
+But then, I had this realization.
+Perhaps if I practiced everyday I could improve.
 I applied makeup everyday for 60 days.
 Here is what happened next.
 This is my first makeup tutorial.
+Watch this video first and then read the story below.

 “Let the beauty we love be what we do. “ — Rumi

 I told myself that I didn’t wear makeup because I am authentic.
+I suck at makeup on purpose.
 The truth is that I am terrified of it.
 Simone De Beauvoir said that:”One is not born, but rather becomes, a woman.”
 If that maybe true then I wish to give myself a choice.
 Paint my face when the mood strikes.
 Expose naked cheeks to the sun when a need is eclipsed by practicality.

 I have tried applying makeup in the past.
 It always ended in disappointment.
 I would give up.
 What is it that makes makeup look glamorous on others and dreadful on me?
 Is it in the genes?
 Tools?
 A right combination of products?
 Skill?
 Or is it a magical combination of all the above?